kaangiray26/pitch-perfect/README.md

 Nothing much :/

 ## TO-DO List
-- [ ] Remove used otp-key from the sender's key-list
-- [ ] Terminate old messages function sent to the receiver with a signature
 - [ ] Other mailbox fuctions
 - [x] Write email server settings in config file
 - [x] Email text length limit for otp encryption